guysoft/electricsheep-hd-client/README.md

 # electricsheep-hd-client
+Wikipedia:
+`Electric Sheep is a distributed computing project for animating and evolving fractal flames, which are in turn distributed to the networked computers`

+Originaly designed by http://www.electricsheep.org/ but rendered at low resolutions i am trying to bring the sheeps to the next generation of computer displays.
-Early alpha of a client for electric sheep ecosystem which renders frames in HD ( e.g. 720p, 1080p, 4k, 8k)
+This is the early alpha of a client for an electric sheep ecosystem which renders frames in HD ( e.g. 720p, 1080p, 4k, 8k).
+For a good example of what electric sheeps are see [this youtube vid](https://www.youtube.com/watch?v=vo8IC8sMXwQ)

 ## Roadmap
 - System is fully operational but in an alpha state.
 So expect [bugs](https://github.com/kochd/electricsheep-hd-client/issues).